Quantum entanglement recognition: Convolutional neural networks for entanglement recognition

 \section{Convolutional neural networks for entanglement recognition}

 Based on the statistical images generated out of quantum many-body states, we perform a conventional image recognition task using a convolutional neural network.
-For all the shown data the network consists of two convolution layers and a hidden dense layer fully connected to the different output categories established by the different image labels.
+In the case of ground and excited states for which images are labeled by their half-chain entanglement entropy binned into $N_{\rm bin}$ intervals, we used a network consisting of two consecutive convolution layers followed by a hidden dense layer with $N_{\rm bin}$ nodes established by the different image labels.
 The first convolution layer scans a statistical image and constructs 64 different feature maps, which are in turn scanned by the second layer to construct 32 new feature maps.
-This feature information is then flattened to form the dense layer, which is in turn fitted across the images from the training library to their respective $N_{\rm bin}$ labels.
+This feature information is then flattened and fitted across the images from the training library to their respective $N_{\rm bin}$ labels of the dense layer via the `categorical crossentropy' loss function.

+In the case of states obtained from dynamics for which images are labeled directly by their (continuous) half-chain entanglement entropy or logarithmic negativity, an additional dense layer with a single node is appended to the above network.
+The data is then fitted to this last node via the 'mean squared error' loss function.
+To increase the quantification precision, we increase the number of nodes in the preceding dense layer to $N_{\rm bin} = 50$.